felixschlechte2/RL_project_fast_and_FOURIERous/archive/README.md

 # archive

-Here you can find older versions of our coce.
+Here you can find older versions of our code.
 We also provide our early attempts on DQN and DDPG and SAC.